nyathea/twitterlegacypatcher-macos/README.md

 # TwitterLegacyPatcher (macOS Catalyst edition)

-A plugin to restore functionality to the Mac Catalyst Twitter application, powered by [Ammonia](https://github.com/CoreBedtime/ammonia).
+A tweak to restore functionality to the Mac Catalyst Twitter application, powered by [Ammonia](https://github.com/CoreBedtime/ammonia).

+If you dont have the Twitter app installed you can reinstall it from your Purchase history on the app store.

+You may also find it from [Archive.org](https://archive.org/details/twitter_for_mac)

 ## Patches include
 - Bypass certificate pinning in the app
 - Spoofing app version to allow login
 - Ad blocking
-- Account enhancements
-- Media enhancements
+- QoL enhancements
 - Legacy verified badge restoration

 ## Known Issues

-- The Search page and Quote tweets don't work
+- The Search page, Quote tweets, and tweet replies don't work
-- You may not be able to view tweet replies (working on a fix)
 - Profile Banners don't show up at all
-- Some update prompts remain but they can be easily dismissed
+- Some update prompts remain (but they can be easily dismissed)

 ## Requirements

 - macOS with SIP disabled
 - [Ammonia](https://github.com/CoreBedtime/ammonia) installed
-- Xcode Command Line Tools (for building from source)

 ## Installation